qtepics/qtepics.github.io/archiver_appliance.md

 ## Set Environment Variables

-Three new optional environment variables have been introduced with AA support for QE Framework:
+A number of optional environment variables have been introduced with AA support for QE Framework:

 * QE_ARCHAPPL_SUPPORT - This is a build time variable.
 If set to YES, QE Framework will be built with support for AA.
 If not defined, support for AA will not be built.